telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 # Virtualization

-[Kendo UI AutoComplete](http://demos.telerik.com/kendo-ui/autocomplete/index), [ComboBox](http://demos.telerik.com/kendo-ui/combobox/index), [DropDownList](http://demos.telerik.com/kendo-ui/dropdownlist/index) and [MultiSelect](http://demos.telerik.com/kendo-ui/multiselect/index) widgets support UI and data virtualization which is useful when  you want to display large data sets.
-The UI virtualization technique uses a fixed amount of list items in the widget's pop-up list regardless of the data set size.
-When the list is scrolled, the widget will reuse the existing items to display the relevant data, instead of creating new ones.
+The [Kendo UI AutoComplete](http://demos.telerik.com/kendo-ui/autocomplete/index), [ComboBox](http://demos.telerik.com/kendo-ui/combobox/index), [DropDownList](http://demos.telerik.com/kendo-ui/dropdownlist/index) and [MultiSelect](http://demos.telerik.com/kendo-ui/multiselect/index) widgets support UI and data virtualization which is useful when for displaying large data sets.
+The UI virtualization technique uses a fixed amount of list items in the pop-up list of the widget regardless of the data set size.
+When the list is scrolled, the widget reuses the existing items to display the relevant data instead of creating new ones.

 ## Data and UI Virtualization

-The virtualization feature combines data and User Interface (UI) virtualization in order to retrieve and display only a subset of the whole data set.
+To be able to retrieve and display only a subset of the whole data set, the virtualization feature combines data and User Interface (UI) virtualization.

 ### Data

 In the context of the widget, data virtualization is accomplished by using the `DataSource` paging functionality and remote data retrieval.
-Thus, the widget retrieves only a concrete data page instead of requesting the whole data set at once.
-The `DataSource` paging should be configured correctly in order to ensure the proper work of the widgets.
-Please refer to the [server paging](/api/javascript/data/datasource#configuration-serverPaging) configuration for more details.
+In this way, the widget retrieves only a specified data page instead of requesting the whole data set at once.
+You must configure the `DataSource` paging correctly to ensure the proper functioning of the widgets.
+For more information, see the [server paging](/api/javascript/data/datasource#configuration-serverPaging) configuration.

 ### UI

-The widget uses a specific strategy of reusing a list of DOM elements in order to display the corresponding data chuck.
+The widget uses a specific strategy of reusing a list of DOM elements for displaying the corresponding data chunk.
 The number of these elements is determined based on the [`height`](/api/javascript/ui/combobox#configuration-height) and [`itemHeight`](#itemheight) options.
 Once the number is calculated, the widget creates those elements and starts reusing them to display the current data source page.

 ### Data and UI Combined

 To ensure the correct work of the widget, the DataSource `pageSize` value is calculated automatically based on the (([`height`](/api/javascript/ui/combobox#configuration-height) / [`itemHeight`](#itemheight)) * 4) formula.
-This is done by the widget itself, and the defined `pageSize` value will be overriden if it does not match the calculated one.
+The calculation is done by the widget itself and the defined `pageSize` value is overridden if it does not match the calculated one.

 > **Important**
+>
 > To avoid multiple initial requests, define a correct `pageSize` value.

-## Enable
+## Configuration

+### Getting Started

-Enable virtualization in a ComboBox by using the example below.
-It demonstrates the minimum widget and `DataSource` configuration requirements for the virtualization to work as expected:
+To enable the virtualization in a ComboBox, use the example below.
+It demonstrates the minimum widget and `DataSource` configuration requirements for the virtualization to work as expected.

+###### Example

 ```html
     <input id="orders" style="width: 400px" />